shineshadow/Global-News-Intelligence-Platform/docs/MASTER_TECHNICAL_SPECIFICATION.md

 ## 1. Project Vision

-Build a self-hosted, AI-assisted global news intelligence and monitoring platform capable of continuously collecting, organizing, translating, analyzing, correlating, and alerting on informationes.
+Build a self-hosted, AI-assisted global news intelligence and monitoring platform capable of continuously collecting, organizing, translating, analyzing, correlating, and alerting on information.

 The system is intended to go significantly beyond a conventional RSS reader such as Inoreader.